sorbet/sorbet/website/docs/generics.md

 [→ View on sorbet.run](https://sorbet.run/#%23%20typed%3A%20true%0Aextend%20T%3A%3ASig%0A%0Asig%20do%0A%20%20type_parameters%28%3AK%2C%20%3AV%29%0A%20%20%20%20.params%28hash%3A%20T%3A%3AHash%5BT.type_parameter%28%3AK%29%2C%20T.type_parameter%28%3AV%29%5D%29%0A%20%20%20%20.returns%28%5BT%3A%3AArray%5BT.type_parameter%28%3AK%29%5D%2C%20T%3A%3AArray%5BT.type_parameter%28%3AV%29%5D%5D%29%0Aend%0Adef%20keys_and_values%28hash%29%0A%20%20%5Bhash.keys%2C%20hash.values%5D%0Aend)

-Note Sorbet does not support return type polymorphism.
+Note Sorbet does not support return type deduction.
 This means that doing something like this won't work:

 ```ruby